 When to Fertilize

-Here's a basic fertilizing plan: Start a few weeks after re-potting or after the first leaves begin to emerge in the beginning of the growing season.
+Here's a basic: Start a few weeks after re-potting or after the first leaves begin to emerge in the beginning of the growing season.
 When you begin, start with a mild fertilizer, and then as the growing season continues, progress to a balanced feed.
 Finally, in late summer give a few applications of nitrogen-free bonsai fertilizer to prepare for winter.

 Stick to a Fertilizing Schedule